Above-Solutions-India-Ltd/Oogway/README.md

 ## Installation of Frontend code in Ubuntu:
 1. Create a folder in your lamp/xamp
 2. Copy the folder "devops" form git clone folder and past it to the folder in lamp/xamp
-3. change the url in /devops/app/js/services/services.js to your sensu url
+3. Change the url in /devops/app/js/services/services.js to your sensu url

 ## Runing the Application:
-	1.Once the url are all updated, we can go lamp/xamp and navigate to our project 2.we will find the list of project in the form of boxes with colors like Green, orange, red colors indicate status of server
+	1.Once the url are all updated, we can go lamp/xamp and navigate to our project 2.We will find the list of project in the form of boxes with colors like Green, orange, red colors indicate status of server
 			1. Green = good condition
 			2. Orange =  warning condition